-Parents play a powerful supporting role in the IEP process and transition planning, It is important to understand and participate in the five phases of the IEP process.
-As well, be sure to ask for a copy of your child's IEP, within 30 school days, so that you can support the planned activities at home.
+Parents play a powerful supporting role in the IEP process and transition planning.
+It is important to understand and participate in the five phases of the IEP process.
+As well, be sure to ask for a copy of your child's IEP within 30 school days, so that you can support the planned activities at home.

 You know things about your child's approach to learning that no one else knows.
-Be sure to tell the teacher about your child's:

-- likes, dislikes and interests;
+Be sure to tell the teachers about your child's:

-- Talents and abilities;
+- Likes, dislikes and interests

-- interest in extra-curricular activities;
+- Talents and abilities

-- family relationships and dynamics (including extended family and pets);
+- Interest in extra-curricular activities

-- peer relationships and dynamics;
+- Family and peer relationships and dynamics (extended family, pets)

-- family routines and schedules;
+- · Family routines and schedules

-- hopes and dreams for the future including any short and/or long term goals; and
+- · Hopes and dreams for the future, including any short and/or long term goals

-- how your child learns best (e.g., by doing, through demonstration, etc.)
+- How your child learns best (e.g. by doing, through demonstration, etc.)